All Products

 storageClassName: alicloud-disk-topology

-2. Run the following command to query the SSD volume:
+2. Run the following command to view the created SSD volume.

 kubectl get pvc disk-mysql